ConsciousML/terragrunt-template-live-gcp/docs/ci_cd.md

 - Initializes backend
 - Applies all changes with `--non-interactive`

 **Important**: CD automatically applies to production.
 Always review the production plan from CI before merging.
+If you want to skip the deployment, add the `skip-cd` before merging the PR.

 ## Setup